 I was feeling inspired when I got the challenge and had my dishes planned out within an hour – that is definitely a record for me!
-Spices are a big part of my every day cooking, and I love experimenting and finding unexpected ways of including them in my dishes.
+Spices are a big part of my every day cooking, and I love experimenting and finding new ways of including them in my dishes.
 These creations are no exception!
-First up were the chicken livers.
-I wanted to use these in a less conventional way and the idea of ravioli appealed to me immediately.
-I included fresh sage in the pasta and created a sage, white wine and cream sauce to be drizzled on top.
-This dish has a wonderful rich flavour and is great fun to make.
-You can get the whole family involved in the pasta making process which is always easier with a few extra pairs of hands!

-Next up was the white chocolate, and I decided to be adventurous and make a double chocolate meringue cake.
-It has a bottom layer of moist, dark chocolate cake with a hint of chilli, while the meringue topping is flavoured with warm cinnamon and sweet dashes of white chocolate.
-This is a sublime combination of flavours and textures and will look very impressive on your dinner party table.
+Next on the brief was the white chocolate, and I decided to be adventurous and make a double chocolate meringue cake.
+It has a bottom layer of moist, dark chocolate cake with a hint of chilli and a meringue topping flavoured with warm cinnamon and sweet dashes of white chocolate.
+This is a sublime combination of flavours and textures and would look very impressive on your dinner party table.

 As usual, all of the recipes are available on the Freshly Blogged website.
 If you like the sound of my dinner party feast you can vote for it HERE.
 A big thank you to everyone who has been loyally voting in previous rounds, I appreciate every vote.